 His arms are very tight around her, very strong, so strong it’s making her collarbones creak in pain, and it helps.
 It does.
 The pain clears her head of panic.
 She blinks, gives herself a little shake, and stares wild-eyed up into his face instead of staring off at the screaming walls.

-Something comes loudly crashing along outside, galloping at them at an appalling speed, and it whangs into the plywood over Dia’s head, and the cage of strings flexes with it, holding, giving a clear shrill high note over all the rest, the amazing sproing! of materials tested to their limits.
-Then there’s more things flying outside, whipping past and ricocheting, the vibration of the heavier objects bouncing through the floorboards under them.
+Something comes loudly crashing along outside, galloping at them at an appalling speed, and it whangs into the plywood over Claudia’s head, and the cage of strings flexes with it, holding, giving a clear shrill high note over all the rest, the amazing sproing! of materials tested to their limits.
+Then there are more things flying outside, whipping past and ricocheting, the vibration of the heavier objects bouncing through the floorboards under them.

 That was the shed roof, she thinks then, just from the sound of it flapping and catching briefly on the corner of the house over their heads.